Publications

 Wiltshire, C. E. E., Chiew, M., Chesters, J., Healy, M. P., & Watkins, K. E. (2021).
 Speech Movement Variability in People Who Stutter: A Vocal Tract Magnetic Resonance Imaging Study.
 Journal of Speech, Language, and Hearing Research.

-Journal Paper Blog Post with Video OSF project (data)
+Journal Paper Blog Post with Video OSF project (data) NEW: ASHA Award! (video)

 Wiltshire, C. E. E., & Watkins, K. E. (2020).
 Failure of tDCS to modulate motor excitability and speech motor learning.
 Neuropsychologia.